Matt Pelech: Playing career

-After one season in Austria, Pelech moved back to Germany for the 2017–18 season as he inked a one-year deal with ERC Ingolstadt on May 23, 2017.
+After one season in Austria, Pelech moved back to Germany for the 2017–18 season as he signed a one-year deal with ERC Ingolstadt on May 23, 2017.
 On July 10, 2019, Pelech moved to the United Kingdom's Elite Ice Hockey League, signing for defending league champions the Belfast Giants whom he captained.

 Personal

 Pelech's younger brother Michael (born 1989) plays in the ECHL for the Indy Fuel, while brother Adam (born 1994) plays in the NHL.
 They are nephews of former Vancouver Canucks general manager and NHL player Mike Gillis.